google/certificate-transparency-rfcs/draft-ietf-trans-rfc6962-bis.md

 ~~~~~~~~~~~

 Note that the ASN.1 length and the opaque vector length are identical in size (1
-byte) and value, so the DER encoding of the OID can be reproduced simply by
+byte) and value, so the full DER encoding (include the tag and length)
+of the OID can be reproduced simply by
 prepending an OBJECT IDENTIFIER tag (0x06) to the opaque vector length and
 contents.